 '''

 STATIC FUNCTION function-name (...)

+BEGIN

 RETURN NUMBER IS

-END;
+END:

 '''

-ODCIGetInterfaces Method
+ODCIGetInterfaces() Method

-The ODCIGetInterfaces function returns the list of names of the interfaces implemented by the type.
+The ODCIGetInterfaces() function, demonstrated in Example 15-23, returns the list of names of the interfaces implemented by the type.
 There is only one set of the extensible optimizer interface routines, called SYS.ODCISTATS, but the server supports multiple versions of them for backward compatibility.
-To specify the current version of the routines, function ODCIGetInterfaces must specify SYS.ODCISTATS2 in the OUT, ODCIObjectList parameter.
+To specify the current version of the routines, function ODCIGetInterfaces() must specify SYS.ODCISTATS2 in the OUT, ODCIObjectList parameter.